horahoradev/horahora/README.md

 4. Login as admin/admin
     - note that with the current video approval workflow, non-admin users won't be able to view unapproved videos
     - it's recommended to visit /password-reset immediately to change the admin user's default password if using in an untrusted environment
+5. navigate to the archival requests page from the hamburger menu, add a link, and wait a few minutes

 That's it for basic usage, and should work.
 If that doesn't work, bug me on Discord.